 Health and Environment departments include Health and Human Services, Community Development, Economic Development, Cultural Affairs, Convention and Visitors Bureau (CVB), Office of Sustainability, Community Development Block Grant (CDBG) Fund, and the Contributions Fund.
-For FY 2019, these departments reflect a \$0.8 million decrease.
+For FY 2019, these departments reflect a \$0.7 million decrease.

-- Health and Human Services is down \$96,306 due to several grants ending. - CDBG Fund reflects a \$0.3 million decrease as the city only budgets for the administrative expenses during the budget process and the budget is revised during the year when the annual grant amount is awarded. - Contributions Fund reflects a \$0.4 million decrease as the city only budgets for the administrative expenses during the budget process and the budget is revised when donations are received during the year.
+- Community Development reflects a \$136,295 increase due to full year funding of a site inspector for right of way position that was funded for four months in 2018 and the pay plan adopted by Council. - CVB decreased \$190,193 due to a lower amount of transfers to Airport and parks for capital projects. - CDBG Fund reflects a \$0.3 million decrease as the city only budgets for the administrative expenses during the budget process and the budget is revised during the year when the annual grant amount is awarded. - Contributions Fund reflects a \$0.4 million decrease as the city only budgets for the administrative expenses during the budget process and the budget is revised when donations are received during the year. - Please refer to page 44 for details on the pay package adopted by Council.

 Supporting Activity Departments include the Employee Benefit Fund, Self Insurance Fund, Custodial and Building Maintenance Fund, Fleet Operations Fund, Information Technology Fund, Community Relations Fund, and the Utility Customer Services Fund.
 These departments are classified as internal service funds since their primary customers are other city departments.
 Fees are set to recover the cost of their operation from the city departments who receive their service.
-In total, supporting activity budgets reflect a \$0.2 million increase.
+In total, supporting activity budgets reflect an increase of \$0.4 million.

-- Employee Benefit Fund reflects an increase of \$0.3 million due to higher claims costs and HSA contributions. - Information Technology (IT) reflects an increase of \$0.3 million due to the addition of three positions to meet compliance requirements for North American Electric Reliability Corporation Critical Infrastructure Protection (NERC/CIP) and increased software maintenance costs.
-The cost of these positions will be paid by the Electric Fund. - The Self Insurance Fund reflects an increase of \$0.6 million or 9% due to higher claims costs.
+- Employee Benefit Fund reflects an increase of \$0.3 million due to higher claims costs and HSA contributions. - Information Technology (IT) reflects an increase of \$0.2 million due to the addition of three positions to meet compliance requirements for North American Electric Reliability Corporation Critical Infrastructure Protection (NERC/CIP) and increased software maintenance costs.
+The cost of these positions will be paid by the Electric Fund. - The Self Insurance Fund reflects an increase of \$0.6 million due to higher claims costs.

 Administrative Departments include City Council, City Clerk, City Manager, Finance, Human Resources, Law, City General, Public Works Administration, General Government Debt, and Other General Government Capital Projects.
-Total Administrative Departments reflect a \$4.5 million increase or 25.1% primarily due to increased capital project funding.
+Total Administrative Departments reflect a \$2.7 million increase or 15.1% primarily due to increased capital project funding.